mnater/Hyphenopoly/README.md

 The package consists of the following parts:
 -   _Hyphenopoly_Loader.js_ (~11KB unpacked, ~2KB minified and compressed): feature-checks the client and loads other resources if necessary.
 -   _Hyphenopoly.js_ (~36KB unpacked, ~5KB minified and compressed): does the whole DOM-foo and wraps wasm.
--   _wasm-Modules_ (sizes differ! e.g. en-us.wasm: ~24KB uncompressed, ~15KB compressed): core hyphenation functions and hyphenation patterns in a space saving binary format (including pattern license).
+-   _wasm-Modules_ (sizes differ! e.g. en-us.wasm: ~21KB uncompressed, ~15KB compressed): core hyphenation functions and hyphenation patterns in a space saving binary format (including pattern license).
 -   _hyphenopoly.module.js_: the node module to hyphenate plain text strings.

 ## Usage (Browser)
 Place all code for Hyphenopoly at the top of the header (immediately after the `<title>` tag) to ensure resources are loaded as early as possible.

 You'll have to insert two script blocks.
+In the first block load Hyphenopoly_Loader.js as external script.
-In the first block provide the initial configurations for Hyphenopoly_Loader as inline script.
-In the second block load Hyphenopoly_Loader.js as external script.
+In the second block provide the initial configurations for Hyphenopoly_Loader as inline script.
+This also triggers all further steps.

 Also, don't forget to enable CSS hyphenation.

 [Example](http://mnater.github.io/Hyphenopoly/min/example.html):